-Sunday Sunny morning.
-Slight (30%) chance of rain in the afternoon and evening.
-Light winds becoming N/NW 15 to 25 km/h during the morning.
+Sunday Mostly sunny.
+Slight (20%) chance of a shower.
+Light winds becoming E 15 to 20 km/h during the evening.
 Possible rainfall: 0 mm Chance of any rain: 20%.

 ACT Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 ||6||25||5%||< 1mm||Nil||N 6||54||NNW 22||26|